Claim: A duck's quack doesn't echo, and no one knows why.

 The tests revealed that a duck's quack definitely echoes, just like any other sound, but perhaps not as noticeably.

-"A duck quacks rather quietly, so the sound coming back is at a low level and might not be heard," Cox told the UK Press Association.
+"A duck quacks rather quietly, so the sound coming back is at a low level and might not be heard," Cox [said].

 "Also, a quack is a fading sound.
 It has a gradual decay, so it's hard to tell the difference between the actual quack and the echo.
 That's especially true if you haven't previously heard what it sounds like with no reflections."